-Repeating a course for additional credit
+Repeating a course for additional credit.
+A

-A student may enroll in some courses more than once.
+student may enroll in some courses more than once.
 Courses in this category are specified in the course description section in this catalog.
 The maximum number of credits allowable is stated in the course description.
 For each enrollment, the student receives credit hours and a grade.

-Repeating a course for improvement of grade
+Repeating a course for improvement of

+grade.
 Students who received a C, D, F, FN, or NC may repeat the courses in which they received these grades.
 A student may repeat a course only once.
 Additional repeats are allowed only if successfully petitioned.
 A "Request to Repeat a Course" form is available in the Records Office and must be completed at the time of registration.
 Both the old and new grade will remain on the student's transcript, but the highest grade earned will be the student's official grade for the course and calculated into the overall GPA.
 No course or grade will be removed from the transcript.
 Courses in which a student has received a grade of A or B are not eligible to be repeated.
+Each time a course is taken. the credits are included in the quantitative (completion rate) and maximum timeframe calculations on the student's transcript.